Live in the Black Forest: Reception

 The Allmusic review by Ron Wynn states "Cecil Taylor Unit.
 Typically sweeping piano solos".
 Writing for All About Jazz, Karl Ackermann commented: "'The Eel Pot' is harmonically unimpeded creativeness and demonstrates why Taylor favored his long association with Lyons who immerses himself in this dynamic improvisation with the acrobatic skill necessary for a live collaboration with Taylor.
 Malik's commanding, vibrato flashes are a preternatural mélange of warmth and unruliness punctuating Taylor's snippets of melody and torrents of notes.
-'Sperichill On Calling' opens with a briefly melodic piano solo joined by Lyons for a bluesy into to an intense collective jam.
+'Sperichill On Calling' opens with a briefly melodic piano solo joined by Lyons for a bluesy intro to an intense collective jam.
 Jackson aggressively precipitates frantically fast paced hyper-activity that briefly slows with Ameen's searching solo.
 He and Taylor command the remaining ten minutes of the performance as the piece shifts in tempo, Lyons and Malik and Sirone abruptly moving in and out of focus...
 Even among his fan base, Taylor has been the quintessential riddle wrapped in an enigma.
 His music is dense and sometimes overwhelming and though Live in the Black Forest is sometimes cited as a more accessible Taylor primer, it is no less complex than the body of his work.
 Taylor has always had critical detractors but often for no more than the irritating inability to explain his music.
 Live in the Black Forest is for Taylor fans, particularly those who favor the pianist outside his preferred solo formation.
 Like most everything Taylor has recorded, this once hard-to-find recording requires patience and open ears."